cm-jones/cramer/README.md

    ./benchmark_all
    ```

-This will execute all the registered benchmarks and display the results.

 ## Documentation

 Documentation is generated automatically via doxygen and GitHub Actions by the `.github/workflows/document.yml` workflow.
 It can be viewed at https://cm-jones.github.io/cramer/docs/html.